lillee205/codingwithwally/README.md

   * Significant work with JSON to communicate between Javascript and Python
 * SQLAlchemy for database
 * WTForms for form validation
+* QuillJS for text editor
+* Ace for code editor